Faroe Islands: Geography

 The islands cover an area of 1,399 square kilometres (540 sq. mi) and have small lakes and rivers, but no major ones.
 There are 1117 km of coastline.
 The only significant uninhabited island is Lítla Dímun.

 The islands are rugged and rocky with some low peaks; the coasts are mostly cliffs.
 The highest point is Slættaratindur in northern Eysturoy, 882 m above sea level.

 The Faroe Islands are made up of an approximately six-kilometres-thick succession of mostly basaltic lava that was part of the great North Atlantic Igneous Province during the Paleogene period.
-The lavas were erupted during the opening of the North Atlantic ocean, which began about 60 million years ago, and what is today the Faroe Islands was then attached to Greenland.
+The lavas erupted during the opening of the North Atlantic Ocean, which began about 60 million years ago, and what is today the Faroe Islands was then attached to Greenland.
 The lavas are underlain by circa 30 km of unidentified ancient continental crust.

 Climate

 The climate is classed as subpolar oceanic climate according to the Köppen climate classification: Cfc, with areas having a tundra climate, especially in the mountains, although some coastal or low-lying areas may have very mild-winter versions of a tundra climate.
 The overall character of the climate of the islands is influenced by the strong warming influence of the Atlantic Ocean, which produces the North Atlantic Current.
-This, together with the remoteness of any source of landmass-induced warm or cold airflows, ensures that winters are mild (mean temperature 3.0 to 4.0 °C or 37 to 39 °F) while summers are cool (mean temperature 9.5 to 10.5 °C or 49 to 51 °F).
+This, together with the remoteness of any source of landmass-induced warm or cold airflows, ensures that winters are mild (mean temperature 3.0 to 4.0 °C or 37 to 39 °F) while summers are cool (mean temperature 9.5 to 11.2 °C or 49 to 52 °F).

-The islands are windy, cloudy, and cool throughout the year with an average of 210 rainy or snowy days per year.
+The islands are windy, cloudy, and cool throughout the year, with an average of 210 rainy or snowy days per year.
 The islands lie in the path of depressions moving northeast, making strong winds and heavy rain possible at all times of the year.
-Sunny days are rare and overcast days are common.
-Hurricane Faith struck the Faroe Islands on 5 September 1966 with sustained winds over 100 mph (160 km/h) and only then did the storm cease to be a tropical system.
+Sunny days are rare, and overcast days are common.
+Hurricane Faith struck the Faroe Islands on 5 September 1966 with sustained winds over 100 mph (160 km/h), and only then did the storm cease to be a tropical system.

-The climate varies greatly over small distances, due to the altitude, ocean currents, topography, and winds.
+The climate varies greatly over small distances due to the altitude, ocean currents, topography, and winds.
 Precipitation varies considerably throughout the archipelago.
-In some highland areas, snow cover may last for months with snowfalls possible for the greater part of the year (on the highest peaks, summer snowfall is by no means rare), while in some sheltered coastal locations, several years pass without any snowfall whatsoever.
+In some highland areas, snow cover may last for months, with snowfalls possible for the greater part of the year (on the highest peaks, summer snowfall is by no means rare), while in some sheltered coastal locations, several years pass without any snowfall whatsoever.
 Tórshavn receives frosts more often than other areas just a short distance to the south.
-Snow also is seen at a much higher frequency than on outlying islands nearby.
+Snow is also seen at a much higher frequency than on outlying islands nearby.
 The area receives on average 49 frosts a year.

 The collection of meteorological data on the Faroe Islands began in 1867.
 Winter recording began in 1891, and the warmest winter occurred in 2016–17 with an average temperature of 6.1 °C (43 °F).